 The Lawn You Long For

-Whether you're starting a new lawn or reviving an existing one, it helps to approach the growing of grass the way you would any other plant.
-A lawn is made up of thousands or millions of individual grass plants -- as many as 850 plants per square foot.
+Whether you're starting a new lawn or reviving an existing one, it helps to approach grass growth the same way you would any other plant.
+A lawn is made up of thousands or millions of individual grass plants—as many as 850 plants per square foot.
 All grasses may look more or less the same, but different types have different levels of insect and disease resistance; drought, shade, and foot-traffic tolerance; and temperature hardiness.

 A lawn usually contains a combination of many grass types.
 Picking the right mixture for the conditions in your yard is essential.
 Just as a plant that thrives in dry soil will likely die in a boggy spot, an out-of-place grass will grow poorly or not at all.
 For example, cool-season grasses prefer a temperature range of 60-75 degrees and generally require less water, but summer heat can stress them.
 Warm-season grasses thrive in higher temperatures (80-95 degrees), but they lose their color when the mercury drops.
 However, warm-season grasses typically have deeper roots and can tolerate close mowing and heavy foot traffic.